dcourtine/16s_its_sequences/README.md

 **Please CHECK all dirs & files paths before running the script.**
 The script make a copy of the alignement as `seq_to_align/<strainID>.complete.msf.save`

+9. Quality check

+For this step, the principle is simple:
+	* Open the file `<strain>.complete.msf` in a sequence browser like [Seaview](http://doua.prabi.fr/software/seaview).
+	* Order sequences in the "descending" order:
+		* 16S-ITS from complete genomes
+		* then tRNA-Ala
+		* then reads
+			* A4F
+			* A958R
+			* A1492R
+			* A71R
+	* Browse the alignment to resolve conficts in reads overlapping regions
+	* To raise a confict, you have to search the position in the electrophoregram
+	* To open such file on MacOS, I used [4Peaks v1.8](https://nucleobytes.com/4peaks/index.html).
+	* I correct errors directly in the alignment
+	* When all errors are resolved, I keep only the 4 reads in the alignment (Select all 16S-ITS + tRNA-Ala ==> Edit/Delete seq.)
+	* I Delete all gap-only sites ==> Edit/Del. gap-only sites
+	* Then, select the 4 reads and ==> Edit/Concensus sequence
+	* I delete the 4 reads, rename the consensus and save the result as Fasta file

+### Second batch of strains <a name="batch2"></a>
+In this section, I will describe the assembly process employ to reconstruct 16SrRNA-ITS sequences for strains sequenced in June 2015.

+Like the primer *A71R* failed for many strains, I first assembly *A4F* and *A1492R* reads together.